 Head to Royal Alcázar of Seville, the captivating royal palace built in Moorish style, with gorgeous gardens, arches, and fountains.
 Dating all the way to the 10th century, the compound started as a residential fortress for the Muslim Abbadid dynasty.
 In the 14th century, the Castilian Christians expanded the fairytale complex and the Royal Alcázar was expanded throughout history to the vision we witness today.

 Alcázar is still a residence for the Spanish Royal family!
 Scattered fountains spread throughout the seductive gardens.
-The maze of pathways, patios and secluded corners are sprinkled with charming orange trees.
+The maze of pathways, patios, and secluded corners is sprinkled with charming orange trees.
 Grab a route map at the entrance if you’d like to plan your route, but it’s best to simply get lost.
 Buy your tickets online to avoid long wait times!

 Visit One of The Museums